 Early Notables of the Allderish family (pre 1700)

 Distinguished members of the family include Henry Aldrich (1647-1710), an English theologian, philosopher and architect who designed All Saints Church, Oxford.
 "In February 1681, he became canon of Christ Church, and in the following March B.D. and D.D.
 In 1687 and 1688 he wrote two tracts against Obadiah Walker in defence of Anglican principles; and upon the flight of Massey, the Roman Catholic dean of Christ Church under James II, the vacant deanery was bestowed upon Aldrich.
 He was installed 17 June 1689, and held the office with much distinction for the rest of his life. "

 Robert Aldrich or Aldridge...

 Some of the Allderish family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Allderish family to the New World and Oceana
+Migration of the Allderish family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: George Aldrich who settled in Dorchester, Massachusetts in 1639; Henry Aldrich, who came to Dedham in 1645; George Aldrich, who arrived in Swansea in 1659.